-Make Your Own Natural Labor and Birth Kit
+Natural Labor & Birth Kit

 Some books that I read that were influential in my decision to go natural were:

-After delivering naturally, I wouldn’t want to give birth any other way, but it does take a little more perpetration.
+After delivering naturally, I wouldn’t want to give birth any other way, but it does take a little more preparation.
 Except for those women with 2 hour labors (and oh, how I envy you!) labor can often be a test of endurance.
 In my experience, the ability to relax and “let go” often has the biggest influence on an easy labor, and there are certainly things one can prepare ahead to help with relaxation.

-During Labor:
+During Labor

 • Red Raspberry Leaf Herbal Tea